2kunal6/system_design/Data_Intensive_Applications_Martin_Kleppman.md

 ## Storage and Retrieval
-There are majorly 2 ways in which storage engines operate: Log-structured and Page Oriented.
+To retrieve data faster we use Indexes.
+There are multiple ways in which we can build indexes, and each technique is optimized for certain kind of characteristics we might need.
+Two of the important techniques in which storage engines use Indexes are: Log-structured and Page Oriented.

 ### Indexes
-Additional metadata that helps with faster data lookup.
+- Additional metadata that helps with faster data lookup.
 But, we cannot use indexes everywhere because it degrades data insertion speed.
-Types of Indexes:
+- Types of Indexes:
-1. Hash based:
+  - Hash based:
   - Key-Val data is stored in append-only log, and an offset to the data in an in-memory hashmap.
 Splitting and merging of the log files are done for higher performance.
   - Advantage: It offers high performance reads, writes, and updates if all keys can fit in the RAM.
   - Disadvantage: Bad for range queries.
-2. SSTables (Sorted String Tables):
+- SSTables (Sorted String Tables):
   - We keep the key-value pairs sorted by key (using AVL trees), unlike append-only logs.
 On DB crash, the data in memory might be lost, so we store this data in an append only log file which can be used for recovery.
   - Advantage: High write throughput since disk writes are sequential.
   - A similar concept is used in Cassandra and Lucene.
-3. B Trees:
+- B Trees:
   - Most popular and is not log-based unlike earlier ones.
   - Like SSTables it keeps key-value pairs sorted by key for efficient lookup and range queries but unlike Log-structured which writes to variable-sized segments sequentially, it breaks down the DB into fixed size blocks called pages and reads or writes are performed one page at a time.
 This choice is due to underlying hardware's design which is also arranged in fixed size blocks.
 Each page can be identified using an address which allows one page refer to another -- like pointers on disk.
 The pages can be thought to be arranged in a Tree structure (with light locks on the tree for concurrency).
   - For crash recovery, a Write Ahead Log (WAL) is used.
-4. Multi Column indexes:
+- Multi Column indexes:
   - Multiple columns are concatenated as 1 key, and R-trees are used.
 For example: Geospatial DBs, where latitude and longitude are merged as 1 key.
-5. Full Text search and Fuzzy Indexes:
+- Full Text search and Fuzzy Indexes:
   - To handle this type of searches, for example in Lucene, the in-memory SSTable like index is designed as a finite state automaton over the characters similar to a Trie, and then Levenstein automaton and Edit distance algorithms are used.

 #### B-Trees vs LSM-Tress
 - LSM-Trees are faster for writes whereas B-Trees are thought to be faster for reads.